mahlet aklu - program director, executive education

 Glendean has a background as an educator and researcher.
 She worked in research and grant making at an education foundation focused on advancing student-centered curriculum within schools across New England.
 Glendean also taught middle school English in Lawrence, MA.
 Her interest in cities and mayoral development stems from her passion of strengthening communities for the betterment of all citizens.

-Glendean holds a Bachelor of Arts from Smith College and a Master in Public Policy from Harvard University, John F. Kennedy School of Government.
+Glendean holds a Bachelor of Arts from Smith College and a Master in Public Policy from Harvard Kennedy School.

 tessa kaneene - program manager